sean-gugler/DeathmazeFairPlay/SPOILERS.md

 ## Quality of Life improvements

+* Spinner during long waits

+There are times when the game deliberately waits a short time and goes unresponsive.
+This is probably to make sure the player doesn't miss out on important text, such as when a random dog attacks.
+It also helps narrative timing during events like falling down a pit.

+I added visual "spinner" in the corner for two reasons: the player knows the game is stalling, not crashed; and the player knows immediately when the time is up.
+I always hated guessing when it was ok to start typing again after a dog attacked me.

 * World goes dark after a bad charge

 Clear the screen after charging a steel wall.
 Consistent with other deaths like guillotine, monster, and bomb.